block42-blockchain-company/terra-node-telegram-bot/README.md

 there is not the possibility for the `DEBUG` mode when using docker.*

 ### [Vote delegation infrastructure](#vote-delegation)
-### ❌❌ Vote delegation is currently disabled because it's blocked by Terra Station Extension, Terra is working on solving this issue ❌❌
 If you want to self host infrastructure for vote delegation - unfortunately you need to set it up on your own as this feature is still in beta.